inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

     :kbd:`5.0 mm`.
 Observe the results after you click :guilabel:`Apply`.

 24. Try out different settings on the :guilabel:`Placement` tab as well.
-    As we’ve seen before, the horizontal option is not a good idea for roads in this case, so let’s try the curved option instead!
+    As we mentioned before, the horizontal option is not a good idea for roads in this case, so let’s try the curved option instead!

 25. Select :guilabel:`Curved` under :guilabel:`Placement`.
 Here’s the result: